mikkohei13/piipitin/README.md

 ## Todo

+- save to database
+- error throwing and cathing
-- checktarkista ettei mennä pienempään eränumeroon kuin datafilkessa
+- tarkista ettei mennä pienempään eränumeroon kuin datafilkessa
-- check connection to api.laji.fi first and log error to telegram, then write data
+- check connection to api.laji.fi first and log error to telegram, only then write datafile
 - use separate datafile for documents and rarities?
 - api cache=true for list query ?
 - TODO's from comments